danielrich/alpha-michi/README.md

 So this is partially based on the simple michi go program and partially attempted to go down the road that alphago went do.
-I don't have the resources or time that google had so I am aiming at a simple reproduction that I am hoping could be a high dan level player on very modest hardware resources.
+I don't have the resources or time that google had so I am aiming at a simple reproduction that I am hoping could be a dan level player on very modest hardware resources.
+In particular I want to aim at being an good automated game review that I can use for improvement on my own games

 Currently the project is mostly just michi but working on getting things revamped to use a proper neural network.